DavidCanHelp/traversion/README.md

 ---

-**Stop playing detective with your incidents.
-Let Traversion do the investigating.**
+**An experimental tool to help with incident analysis - use at your own discretion.**

-🔍 *The best open source incident analysis tool - now with real-time monitoring!*
+🔍 *A work-in-progress incident analysis tool with real-time dashboard capabilities.*